tkkim-robot/Korean-ID-Card-Scan/README.md

 ## Importance
-It can scan important information on Korean ID Card.
-It can be used at many situations that needs automatically scan ID card.
+It can scan important information on Korean ID card.
+It can be used at many situations that needs to automatically scan ID card.
+Currently, it is going to be used at fully-automated hotel (무인 호텔, 무인텔 등) in South Korea.
 <br/>
  - The stage of this project <br/>
     - [ ] Foster Ideas
     - [ ] Focus Ideas
     - [ ] Develop Ideas
-    - [X] Prototypes and Trials
+    - [ ] Prototypes and Trials
-    - [ ] Product Development Activities
+    - [X] Product Development Activities
     - [ ] Launch

  - Goal